tsdjs/tsd/readme.md

 ### expectError&lt;T = any&gt;(expression: T)

 Asserts that `expression` throws an error.
+Will not ignore syntax errors.

 ### expectDeprecated(expression: any)